psu13/mutable-hakyll/posts/i-am-malenia-blade-of-miquella.md

 3. Various early golden seeds and sacred tears.
 For healing potions.

 4. Regular smithing stones.
 You can get the stones up to 5s (and a few 6s) in various mines and tunnels.
 Just don't fight the bosses until you really need to.
 Getting more 6s, and the 7s and 8s is harder.
 You get three normal weapon levels from each class of regular smithing stone, so +15/+18 normal is sort of like +5/+6 somber.
-But you need more regular stones to get there (12 per bracket) ... and in general it's much more of a pain to get a regular weapon to high level than the somber weapons.
+But you need more regular stones to get there (12 for each set of 3 levels) ... and in general it's much more of a pain to get a regular weapon to high level than the somber weapons.

 5. Lots of other buff items, mostly talismans, but also weapon skills and spells and such.